MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-28-preventing-accidental-internet-exposure-of-aws-resources-part-1-vpc.md

 ### Option 1: Centralized Egress via Transit Gateway (TGW)

-This is the most common implementation and probably the best.
+TGW is the most common implementation and probably the best.
 If money is no issue for you, go this route.

 ![alt text](https://i.imgur.com/alRH2hN.png)